mxahan/mxahan.github.io/_posts/2020-03-13-Writing_tips.md

 - Problem 1: The paragraph has no Topic Sentence - Try to cover whats coming as much extent as possible without harming the sentence.
 Requires a lot of practices.
 - Problem 2: Well, the paragraph has more than one controlling ideas, which I do a lot.
 I definitely should be proactively care for it to avoid.
 - Problem 3: What if I need a transition internally in the paragraph? [link](https://writingcenter.unc.edu/tips-and-tools/transitions/).
 Try to use single word/phrase transition inside the paragraph to do so.
 If you requires more than single word/phrase for transition inside the paragraph, then rethink the organization linked above.

+## Tips on good presentation preparation

+Constructive negative feedback helps personal development by helping us to drop the learning redundancy, especially in cases where we have some basics.
+This narrow us down the problems we need to focus and work on to improve effectively.
+A good tutorial may contain lots of element that we already may know.
+These known information reinforces our beliefs but fails to push forward to fast and necessary adjustments for visible improvements.
+Moreover, reinforcing already established developed good practices may be not worth of our valuable time.
+Constructive Negative feedback loops solves this loopy improvement.
+By detecting problems/faults/bad habits to focus on, negative feedback provides a tangential direction to explore and enhance horizon of developments.

+In general, we have basics presentation skills and lots of spaces to upgrade.
+We somewhat knows how to prepare presentation slides and deliver them.

+what is good is fine, definitley reinforce the good habits and remove the bad practices. focus on to not to make mistake instead of becoming perfect.